Flyers cough up 3-1 lead to Senators, drop both games of back-to-back

 Under five minutes later, Zamula found a shooting lane to hand the Flyers a 2-0 lead at first intermission.

+"I had a mistake today on the blue line," Zamula said.
+"The mistake was pretty bad for me, for my team, too, because Ottawa started playing better after my mistake."

+But later in the period, Zamula helped the Flyers regain their two-goal lead at 3-1 when he assisted Farabee's man advantage marker.

-• After coming on in relief duty Saturday, Samuel Ersson started against Ottawa and converted 29 saves.
+• After coming on in relief duty Saturday, Samuel Ersson started Sunday's game and converted 29 saves.

 The Senators' second goal came on a delayed penalty and with chaos in front of the net.
-Stutzle was credited with the marker as a loose puck amid bodies snuck past the goal line.
+Stutzle was credited with the marker as a loose puck amid bodies snuck past the goal line to draw Ottawa within 3-2 in the second period.

 • The Flyers' power play produced two goals in a game for the first time since Nov.
 30.